TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-dlp-external.md

 ## **Recommended Steps**

-If you are having any issues integrating with your third-party DLP solution, see [External DLP integration](https://docs.microsoft.com/cloud-app-security/icap-stunnel).
+If you have any issues integrating with your third-party DLP solution, see [External DLP integration](https://docs.microsoft.com/cloud-app-security/icap-stunnel).

 If you're still experiencing the issue after reviewing the documentation and configuration, please continue with opening the ticket.